mu-ni/memo/bq/14principles.md

   not just coding without any preparation
   Everyone has his own strengths and weak points, put him in the suitable place

-- Give me an example of a time when you motivated others. fresh-graduate colleague in our team, I am his mentor he is not confident with himself
+- Give me an example of a time when you motivated others.激发灵感，激发动力 not by myself, motivated each other workshop for sharing ideas, daily meeting most of good ideas come from brainstrom
-  He doesn't want to try any complex tasks, just does easy task I guide him to have a try, share knowledge with him

 7. Insist on the Highest Standards（坚持最高标准，交付高质量产品）
 Leaders have relentlessly high standards — many people may think these standards are unreasonably high.
 Leaders are continually raising the bar and drive their teams to deliver high quality products, services, and processes.
 Leaders ensure that defects do not get sent down the line and that problems are fixed so they stay fixed.
-- Tell me about a time when you could have stopped working but persisted.
+- Tell me about a time when you could have stopped working but persisted. workable -> improve performance
-  After the system works, improve performance
   1. Access zk node -> keep in memory, init form zk, reduce zk access, reduce the stress of zk
-  2. Two options, sync call&Async call, completableFuture, jdk8
+  2. Async call, completableFuture, jdk8

-- Tell me about a time when you couldn’t meet your own expectations on a project. time or quality? keep high standard, deliver not only workable, but stable product
+- Tell me about a time when you couldn’t meet your own expectations on a project. time or quality? time - internship, afraid to talk with others, missed deadline quality - depends on time. if urgent, delivery important than quality

-- Tell me about a time when a team member didn’t meet your expectations on a project. progress or his quality? no, keep in touch, follow his progress can't not finished is acceptable, re-calculate the workflow can't stand anyone told me he cannot finish at the last minute for quality - more suitable tasks
+- Tell me about a time when a team member didn’t meet your expectations on a project. progress or quality? no, keep in touch, follow his progress can't not finished is acceptable, re-calculate the workflow Not say cannot finish at the last minute

 8. Think Big（大胆思考，激发成果）
 Thinking small is a self-fulfilling prophecy.
 Leaders create and communicate a bold direction that inspires results.
 They think differently and look around corners for ways to serve customers.